Pre and post nuptial agreements and pre and post civil partnership agreements

 Our family solicitors can also advise and help you to secure agreements in relation to the children, such as where they live, how much they see you or your partner and other specific issues, such as schooling, medical or religious issues.

-Call us for free and without obligation.
+Call us free without obligation

 You can access any of our lawyers at any of our offices spread throughout Surrey, Hampshire and Greater London including Kingston upon Thames, Bordon, Cheam, Canary Wharf, Leatherhead, Raynes Park, Surbiton, Tolworth or Walton on Thames.